Data-Viz-Labs/dataviz-iot-realtime/README.md

 # IoT Real-Time Data Visualization Practice

 This project provides a real-time IoT data visualization environment using multiple visualization tools.
-It simulates IoT sensor data and stores it in a time-series database, making it available through Grafana, Metabase, and Apache Superset.
+It simulates IoT sensor data and stores it in a time-series database, making it available through Grafana, Metabase, and others...

 ## Components